January 10, 2024 •David Blauzvern

 S corps are pass-through entities.
 As a result, earnings pass-through a company to shareholders.
 Applicable taxes are then assessed on those individuals.
 Meanwhile, ESOTs are tax-exempt entities.
 The combination of these two concepts yields a potent tax advantage.

-100% Employee-owned S corps can operate income tax-free, in perpetuity.
+100% ESOP-owned S corps can operate income tax-free in perpetuity.

 A limited number of states and localities still levy a nominal stand-alone tax on pass-through entities.
 An employee-owned S corp is not shielded from these burdens.
 But even in the most heavy-handed jurisdictions, S-ESOPs can still expect sizable income tax savings.
 That can have a significant impact on a company’s free cash flow.

-Partially employee-owned S corps can also take advantage of this benefit.
+Partially employee-owned S corps can also utilize this incentive.

 But only earnings attributable to ESOT-owned equity are shielded from applicable income taxes.
 So, if an employee trust holds 49% of an S corp’s equity, individual shareholders are still on the hook for income taxes attributable to remaining 51%.